kamalbuilds/MantleFund/hardhat-contract/README.md

+By incorporating the categoryContract.exists(msg.sender) check in the donateToCampaign function, we ensure that only addresses possessing the required trait, as defined in the "Category" contract, can make donations to the campaign.

-Contracts can be found at
+Contracts related to Connext can be found at

 https://github.com/legendarykamal/MantleFund/blob/dev/hardhat-contract/contracts/XReciever.sol
 https://github.com/legendarykamal/MantleFund/blob/dev/hardhat-contract/contracts/XSender.sol